stevekfrey/steering-api/README.md

 # Future research
 - (Based on many-shot results) Develop ways to "route" incoming requests to activate the most relevant control vectors for that prompt, i.e. activate "harmless" for prompts about harmful topics.
 - Multi-agent systems with custom behaviors (e.g. a sub-agent that only writes code)
-- Customized “scoring” on new behavior dimensions.
+- Quickly "grade" model behavior on arbitrary traits.
 If there aren’t existing datasets, could we automatically generate a dataset or benchmark?
 (As shown in Appendix L of "Steering Llama 2 via Contrastive Activation Addition")
     - A naive version of this automated grading system could pass responses to Sonnet / GPT-4 with the following prompt:

     ```